What is accumulated depreciation? A guide for small businesses

 Key takeaways

-- Use the straight-line method to spread depreciation evenly over an asset's useful life, or choose the declining balance or units of production method if your asset loses value faster in early years or based on usage.
+- The straight-line method spreads depreciation evenly over an asset's useful life, while declining balance and units of production methods suit assets that lose value faster early on or based on usage.

-- Recognise that depreciation is a non-cash expense, so it gets added back to net income on the cash flow statement and does not reduce the cash available in your business.
+- Depreciation is a non-cash expense that gets added back on the cash flow statement, so it doesn't reduce the cash available in your business.

 How accumulated depreciation works

-Accumulated depreciation is the total amount of depreciation expense recorded against an asset since you bought it.
+Accumulated depreciation is the total depreciation expense recorded against an asset since you bought it.
 It tracks how much value your asset has lost over time due to wear, tear, and obsolescence.

 You record accumulated depreciation in a contra asset account.
-Unlike regular asset accounts that have a debit balance, this account carries a credit balance.
+Unlike regular asset accounts that carry a debit balance, this account carries a credit balance.

 Subtract accumulated depreciation from the asset's original cost to get its book value.
-This figure shows what the asset is worth to your business today.
+This figure shows what the asset is currently worth to your business.

 Is accumulated depreciation an asset or a liability?